gnss-ro/aws-opendata/utilities/Readme.md

 it interfaces directly with the GNSS RO metadata stored in the AWS Registry of Open Data repository of GNSS RO data.
 Use of the utility does not require access to an AWS account, and the user need not issue any commands directly by an AWS API.
-Even the metadata for GNSS RO have become voluminous, so first queries using the Python utility can be time consuming.
-If the user creates a local mirror of the RO metadata --- which is extremely highly recommended --- subsequent queries of the same metadata will proceed a factor of 100 to 1000 times faster than the first.
+The metadata for GNSS RO have become voluminous, so first queries using the Python utility can be time consuming.
+If the user creates a local mirror of the RO metadata &mdash; which is extremely highly recommended &mdash;
+subsequent queries of the same metadata will proceed a factor of 100 to 1000 times faster than the first.